-Edited by estrella sacragon, Anonymous, Batkingnz, Eng and 5 others
+Edited by estrella sacragon, Batkingnz, Eng, Lynn and 5 others

-Whether you're in the middle of a game, an online video, or trying to get some work done, having your PC lock up or come to a crawl can be a frustrating experience.
-Rather than waiting it out, or even worse, resetting the PC, you can use a tool that can help you identify processes on your computer that are causing erratic behavior.
+Whether you're in the middle of a game, an online video, or trying to get some work done, having your PC lock up or slow down to a crawl can be extremely frustrating.
+Rather than waiting it out, or even worse, resetting your PC, you can use a tool that will help you identify what process on your computer is causing the erratic behavior.
 Below you will learn how to use Process Explorer to pinpoint troublesome processes and avoid the waiting game when things become too much for your computer.

 Download And Run Process Explorer

 You can download Process Explorer HERE.

 Getting Process Explorer up and running.